A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Theoretical Results

+For our convergence guarantees, we require the following bounds on standard smoothness parameters for each $f_i:$ $b, L>0$ such that $|f_i(x,y)| \le b$ and for all $x,y$ and all $i$.
+These bounds imply $f$ is also $b$-bounded, and ${L}$-gradient-Lipschitz.

 \paragraph{Overview and intuition of our algorithm.} From the current point $(x,y)$, Algorithm~\ref{alg:Informal} first proposes a random update $\Delta$ from the given distribution $Q_{x,y}$ to update the min-player's parameters to $x + \Delta$.
 In practice, we oftentimes choose ${Q}_{x,y}$ to be the distribution of the (scaled) stochastic gradient $-G_x$, although one may implement Algorithm~\ref{alg:Informal} with any choice of distribution ${Q}_{x,y}$.
-Then, it updates the max-player's parameters greedily by running gradient ascent using the stochastic gradients $G_y$ until it reaches a first-order $\epsilon$-stationary point $y'$, that is, a point where $\|\nabla_y f(x+\Delta,y')\| \leq \epsilon$.
-Thus, the point $y'$ satisfies \eqref{eq_approx_local_equilibrium_y}.
+Then, it updates the max-player's parameters greedily by running gradient ascent using the stochastic gradients $G_y$ until it reaches a first-order $\epsilon$-stationary point $y'$, that is, a point where Thus, the point $y'$ satisfies \eqref{eq_approx_local_equilibrium_y}.
 However, Algorithm~\ref{alg:Informal} still needs to eventually find a pair of points $(x^\star,y^\star)$ where $x^\star$ is an approximate local minimum of the min-player's objective $\mathcal{L}_\eps(\cdot, y^\star)$ in order to satisfy \eqref{eq_approx_local_equilibrium_x}.
-Moreover, it must also ensure that this new point $y^\star$ satisfies \eqref{eq_approx_local_equilibrium_y}.
-Towards this, Algorithm~\ref{alg:Informal} does the following:$\\$ 1) The algorithm re-uses this same point $y'$ to compute an approximation $f(x+\Delta, y')$ for $\mathcal{L}_{\eps}(x+\Delta,y)$ in order to have access to the value of the min-player's objective $\mathcal{L}_{\eps}$ to be able to minimize it. $\\$ 2) If $f(x+\Delta,y')$ is less than $f(x,y)$ the algorithm concludes that $\mathcal{L}_{\eps}(x+\Delta,y)$ has decreased and, consequently, accepts the updates $x+\Delta$ and $y'$; otherwise it rejects both updates.
-We show that after accepting both $x$ and $y'$, $\mathcal{L}_\eps(x+\Delta, y') < \mathcal{L}_\eps(x, y)$, implying that the algorithm does not cycle.$\\$ 3) It then starts the next iteration and proposes a new random update which again depends on its current position. $\\$ 4) While Algorithm~\ref{alg:Informal} does not cycle, to avoid getting stuck, if it is unable to decrease $\mathcal{L}_\eps$ after roughly $\frac{1}{\omega}$ attempts, it concludes w.h.p. that the current $x$ is an approximate local minimum for $\mathcal{L}_\eps(\cdot, y)$ with respect to the given distribution.
-This is because, by definition, at an approximate local minimum, a random update from the given distribution has probability at most $\omega$ of decreasing the min-player's objective $\mathcal{L}_\eps$.
-We also show that the current $y$ is an $\eps$-stationary point for $f(x,\cdot)$.

-\begin{remark}[\bf Proposal distribution] In practice, we oftentimes choose ${Q}_{x,y}$ to be the stochastic (batch) gradient distribution with mean $-\nabla_x f.$ This is motivated by the fact that adding stochastic gradient noise to steps taken by deep learning algorithms is known empirically to lead to better learning outcomes than, e.g., standard Gaussian noise (see e.g., \cite{zhu2019anisotropic}).
-Empirically, we observe this choice of ${Q}_{x,y}$ leads to GANs that are able to successfully learn the dataset's distribution (Section \ref{sec:experiments}).
+Moreover, it must also ensure that $y^\star$ satisfies \eqref{eq_approx_local_equilibrium_y}.
+Towards this, Algorithm~\ref{alg:Informal} does the following: